Zhihua-PredictionModel/Electric-Circuit-Model/README.md

 Github project for paper "Novel approaches to urban human mobility: a physical analogy of electric circuit network based on GPS data"

-The open-source codes and hand-to-hand tutorial can be found hear.
+The open-source codes and hand-to-hand tutorial can be found here.

 The same codes can also be directly downloaded from Takayasu Lab, Tokyo Institute of Technology, by the following link: http://www.smp.dis.titech.ac.jp/en/